mgholam/sqliteschema/README.md

 ```
 ## Building and Cross Compiling
-Since the tools uses cgo sqlite package you need to install `zig` if you want to cross compile for other platforms, everthing is defined in `build.sh`.
+Since the tools uses cgo sqlite package you need to install `zig` if you want to cross compile for other platforms, everything is defined in `build.sh`.

 ## usage
 Given you have the following directory structure: